timyiu478/dolev-strong-protocol/README.md

 ### Attack Strategies

 - non-sender: does not participate in the protocol
+- sender:
-- sender: sometime, send value $v1$ to half of the non-senders and send value $v2$ to another half of the non-senders
+    - sometime, send value $v1$ to half of the non-senders and send value $v2$ to another half of the non-senders
+    - sometime, it follows the protocol correctly

 ### Case 1: 2 Honest Nodes, 2 Faulty Nodes, 1 is the sender and 1 is the non-sender, fixed leader mode